What do you do when it's the patient who violates a DC's professional and personal boundaries?

-Jill Waterman was referred to Jon Gillet, DC, by her primary care doctor after a minor vehicle accident in early 2011.
-At the time, Ms. Waterman was critical of the care rendered by her previous chiropractors.
+Jill Waterman was referred to Jon Gillet, DC, by her primary care doctor after a minor vehicle accident in early 2016.
+At the time, she was critical of the care rendered by her previous chiropractors.

-Ms. Waterman’s condition significantly improved after a couple of months of treatment with Dr. Gillet.
-On July 15, 2011, he dismissed her from care for the injuries she suffered from the car accident, with instructions to return for maintenance care as needed.
+Jill’s condition significantly improved after a couple of months of treatment with Dr. Gillet.
+On July 15, 2016, he dismissed her from care for the injuries she suffered from the car accident, with instructions to return for maintenance care as needed.

-Three days later, Ms. Waterman emailed Dr. Gillet to ask if his email was private, and he replied that it was.
-Ms. Waterman then asked him to be her personal chiropractor for weekly maintenance care, as no other chiropractor could get it right.
+Three days later, Jill emailed Dr. Gillet to ask if his email was private, and he replied that it was.
+She then asked him to be her personal chiropractor for weekly maintenance care, as no other chiropractor could get it right.
 Dr. Gillet was flattered and responded that he would.

-Ms. Waterman attended her first maintenance appointment, consisting primarily of stretching and flexibility exercises, on July 27, 2011.
-Dr. Gillet documented that Ms. Waterman tolerated the session well.
+Jill attended her first maintenance appointment, consisting primarily of stretching and flexibility exercises, on July 27, 2016.
+Dr. Gillet documented that she tolerated the session well.

-Later that day, Ms. Waterman emailed Dr. Gillet 12 provocative photographs with the comment, “I hope you like these.
+Later that day, Jill emailed Dr. Gillet 12 provocative photographs with the comment, “I hope you like these.
 Let me know if they’re any good!
 Have fun!”
 Dr. Gillet replied, “OMG!!!” and “Amazing!!!”

-Early the next morning, Dr. Gillet emailed Ms. Waterman that he couldn’t get over her sexy photos, but they “couldn’t do this.”
+Early the next morning, Dr. Gillet emailed Jill that he couldn’t get over her sexy photos, but they “couldn’t do this.”
 Dr. Gillet promised he’d never share the pictures, and he would look forward to their continued visits—even more so now.

-Ms. Waterman and Dr. Gillet exchanged several emails that morning, including one in which Dr. Gillet stated, “I just keep envisioning what other photos may have been taken!!
+Jill and Dr. Gillet exchanged several emails that morning, including one in which Dr. Gillet stated, “I just keep envisioning what other photos may have been taken!!
 Ahhhh!!!
-But alas……” Twenty-three minutes later, Ms. Waterman replied, “Which panties do you prefer—grey or purple?”
-Attached to the email were eight photos of Ms. Waterman wearing nothing but panties.
+But alas……” Twenty-three minutes later, Jill replied, “Which panties do you prefer—grey or purple?”
+Attached to the email were eight photos of Jill wearing nothing but panties.

-Between August and October 2011, Ms. Waterman and Dr. Gillet exchanged many more emails, several of which included photos and were flirtatious in nature.
-On October 25, 2011, Ms. Waterman emailed, “I’ve never been so attracted to a man in my entire life.
+Between August and October 2016, Jill and Dr. Gillet exchanged many more emails, several of which included photos and were flirtatious in nature.
+On Oct.
+25, 2016, Jill emailed, “I’ve never been so attracted to a man in my entire life.
 I find everything about you fascinating.”

-After Ms. Waterman’s November 1, 2011, appointment, she emailed Dr. Gillet that she wished she knew how he felt about her.
-Dr. Gillet responded that although she was a beautiful woman, he was her doctor and a happily married man and he wanted to keep it that way.
+After Jill’s Nov.
+1, 2016, appointment, she emailed Dr. Gillet that she wished she knew how he felt about her.
+Dr. Gillet responded that although she was a beautiful woman, he was her doctor and a happily married man, and he wanted to keep it that way.
 He added that he would see her the following week.
-Ms. Waterman continued to attend her weekly appointments with Dr. Gillet—and to send him similar emails periodically.
+Jill continued to attend her weekly appointments with Dr. Gillet—and sent him similar emails periodically.

 Dr. Gillet Addresses Impropriety More Forthrightly

-Dr. Gillet discontinued responding to Ms. Waterman’s emails after his November 1 reply.
-However, on December 6, 2011, he emailed, “The reason I have not responded to your emails is I don’t believe it is appropriate.
+Dr. Gillet discontinued responding to Jills emails after his November 1 reply.
+However, on Dec.
+6, 2016, he emailed, “The reason I have not responded to your emails is I don’t believe it is appropriate.
 Our conversations need to be kept within the office.
 If you respect my wishes, we can continue our doctor/patient relationship.
 If not, I can recommend some other chiropractors.
 If you are okay with my request, we can continue within the confines of the parameters I stated earlier.”

+Despite this message, Jill continued to send Dr. Gillet flirtatious, nontreatment-related emails every week or so through Jan.
+27, 2017.
 At that point, he responded with essentially the same message as before.
-Ms. Waterman replied, “Wow!
+Jill replied, “Wow!
 I’m embarrassed,” but she continued to attend her weekly appointments.

-On February 25, 2012, Ms. Waterman emailed Dr. Gillet, saying it was critical that he call her because her husband, Mick, found out about the prior emails.
-That day Dr. Gillet sent Ms. Waterman both an email and a certified letter dismissing her as a patient.
-Ms. Waterman responded to his email acknowledging the dismissal.
+On Feb.
+25, 2017, Jill emailed Dr. Gillet, saying it was critical that he call her because her husband, Mick, found out about the prior emails.
+That day Dr. Gillet sent Jill both an email and a certified letter dismissing her as a patient.
+She responded to his email acknowledging the dismissal.
 She said she explained to Mick her interest in Dr. Gillet was unrequited, and she told her husband to stay away from him.

-The next day Dr. Gillet emailed Mick a copy of the prior dismissal letter sent to his wife and a comment that Ms. Waterman had harassed him.
-He also attached multiple emails exchanged between him and Ms. Waterman.
+The next day Dr. Gillet emailed Mick a copy of the prior dismissal letter sent to his wife and a comment that Jill had harassed him.
+He also attached multiple emails exchanged between him and Jill.

-On February 28, 2012, Ms. Waterman emailed Dr. Gillet to tell him she found his emails to Mick, adding that she had no idea her presence was so abhorrent to him.
+On Feb.
+28, 2017, Jill emailed Dr. Gillet to tell him she found his emails to Mick, adding that she had no idea her presence was so abhorrent to him.
 Fearing the allegations would surface or he would be served with a lawsuit, Dr. Gillet revealed the flirtatious emails and photos to his mother, who worked in the clinic, and to his wife.

 About a month later, Dr. Gillet received two emails from attorney Sally Lee:

-- The first email stated that Ms. Lee had been retained by Ms. Waterman (now the plaintiff) to address concerns about Dr. Gillet’s clinical treatment and his breach of patient confidentiality.
+- The first email stated that Jill had retained Ms. Lee to address concerns about Dr. Gillet’s clinical treatment and his breach of patient confidentiality.
 Ms. Lee asked Dr. Gillet for his malpractice insurance information.

-- The second email indicated that Ms. Waterman wanted to contact Dr. Gillet confidentially and resolve the matter privately.
+- The second email indicated that Jill wanted to contact Dr. Gillet confidentially and resolve the matter privately.

 When Dr. Gillet received this correspondence, he contacted NCMIC, his malpractice insurance carrier.
-An NCMIC representative contacted Ms. Lee on March 20, 2012, requesting a detailed narrative of Ms. Waterman’s allegations and the documentation to support those allegations.
+A NCMIC representative contacted Ms. Lee on March 20, 2017, requesting a detailed narrative of Jill’s allegations and the documentation to support those allegations.

-No further communication occurred until November 21, 2012, when Dr. Gillet received a letter from Ms. Lee.
-The letter contended Ms. Waterman suffered emotionally from the chiropractic treatment, and Dr. Gillet’s disclosure of confidential patient information caused her substantial harm as it led to physical abuse by her husband.
+No further communication occurred until Nov.
+21, 2017, when Dr. Gillet received a letter from Ms. Lee.
+The letter contended Jill suffered physically and emotionally from the chiropractic treatment, and Dr. Gillet’s disclosure of confidential patient information caused her substantial harm as it led to physical abuse by her husband.
 The letter stated Ms. Lee would send a detailed demand letter within the next week.

-Nonetheless, it wasn’t until February 21, 2013, that Ms. Lee faxed a complaint to NCMIC captioned “Jill Waterman v.
-Jon Gillet, D.C.,” which indicated her intent to file the action on the following day.
+Nonetheless, it wasn’t until Feb.
+21, 2018, that Ms. Lee faxed a complaint to NCMIC captioned “Jill Waterman v.
+Jon Gillet, DC,” which indicated her intent to file the action on the following day.
 However, the complaint said that Ms. Lee was open to discussion to resolve the matter.

 At that point, NCMIC retained Floyd Andrews as defense counsel who asked Dr. Gillet how he would like to resolve the matter.
 Recognizing his standing in the community could be adversely affected by the allegations, Dr. Gillet said he would like to have it handled as quickly as possible.